network-plane/dhcplane/README.md

 ## Logging

-- File logger is created at `--log` path; logs are always mirrored to stdout/stderr.
+- File logger is created using the `logging` section (default `dhcplane.log`); logs are always mirrored to stdout/stderr.
 - Internal errors are additionally printed to stderr in red for operator visibility.
-- PID file is written at `--pid-file`.
+- PID file is written at the `pid_file` path in the config.

 Example log lines: